TylorS/hkt-ts/readme.md

 ## Installation

-NOTE: For the best experience you'll want to use typescript@next to be able to use the `NodeNext` moduleResolution mode to support the package exports defined for this project.
+NOTE: For the best experience you'll want to use typescript >= 4.7 to be able to use the `NodeNext` moduleResolution mode to support the package exports defined for this project.
+All examples are written in this format.
+Otherwise `hkt-ts/cjs` or `hkt-ts/esm` will be needed to have type-safe imports with TypeScript.

 ```sh
 # NPM